ranja-sarkar/GD/README.md

 Buy at Amazon: https://a.co/d/gw13Tv6

-Three linear regression models optimized with the gradient descent method (see the py file in this repo) with different learning rates have been shown in the figures below.
+Apart from OLS, a linear regression model can be fitted by use of the gradient descent method with a learning rate.

 <img width="409" alt="222" src="https://github.com/user-attachments/assets/bc15da37-102c-4bd8-abb4-6b74c29aa2d0" />
 <img width="137" alt="333" src="https://github.com/user-attachments/assets/5d953809-fd0d-4057-a5ef-b9e10f593ad3" />